-The sweet spot for second hand first big bikes is around £1500-2000, maybe bit more if you live somewhere rural.
-In the city, above £2K and insurance premiums start getting high.
-Above £3K and you’re looking at bikes more desirable to thieves that warrant more expensive Fully Comprehensive cover oft with high excesses. £2K will usually equate to a 500-750cc bike about 10 years old that’s still in reasonable condition with a decent amount of life left.
-Drop your budget to £1000 or less and more often than not you’ll only find money pits and rust buckets that don’t make financial sense longer term.
+The sweet spot for second hand first big bikes is around £1500-2500, maybe bit more if you live somewhere rural.
+In the city, above £3K and insurance premiums start getting high.
+Above £4K and you’re looking at bikes more desirable to thieves that warrant more expensive Fully Comprehensive cover often with high excesses. £2K will usually equate to a 500-750cc bike about 10 years old that’s still in reasonable condition with a decent amount of life left.
+Drop your budget to below £1000 and more often than not you’ll only find money pits and rust buckets that don’t make financial sense longer term.

 Although not essential, if you do spot a model with ABS brakes, I would recommend it.
 They may well save you a nasty spill in those first few months when you panic and grab a fist full of brake.

-Stop press: London commuters should be aware the Ultra Low Emission Zone will come into enforce in 2020 (possibly earlier).
-If you plan to ride a bike older than 2007 within the current congestion charge zone, you will pay £12.50 per day from 2020.
+Stop press: London commuters should be aware the Ultra Low Emission Zone will come into enforce in April 2019.
+If you plan to ride a bike not meeting Euro 3 emissions (almost all older than 2007) within the current congestion charge zone, you will pay £12.50 per day.
+Further plans are set to extend this zone to the North/South circulars around 2012.
 Even if you plan on upgrading before then, it will still impact second hand prices around the capital.